CultBeauty/prometheus-slacker/README.md

-The idea behind such split is that the first required "blocks" contain general status information, "detail blocks" contain metrics with their values and threshold and finally "action blocks" contain buttons (eg. that open Grafana dashboard).
+The idea behind such split is that the first required "blocks" contain general status information, "detail blocks" contain metrics with their values and thresholds and finally "action blocks" contain buttons (eg. that open Grafana dashboard).
 Now, you might want to send all the details to devops channel but when sending message to other people in the company you can skip the metric values (details) and additional action buttons/links.

 Following `config-sample.json`, this is how `slack_message` section can look like.
-Note that in `detail_blocks`, `text` contains Go template with `.Metrics` which contains metric with its `DisplayName`, `LastValue` and `Threshold` for that notification level.
+Notice that in `detail_blocks`, the `text` value uses Go template with `.Metrics` which contains list of metrics with its `DisplayName`, `LastValue` and `Threshold` (for that notification level).

 ```
 "slack_message": {